 - Broken bones

 The extent of the crush injury will depend upon the amount of force of the crush, the part of the body involved, and the length of time the person is stuck between two objects.
 It is often the extremities, hands, feet, legs, and arms, involved in a crush accident, but nearly any body part or the entire person can become trapped.Obtaining Workers’ Compensation Insurance for Crush Injuries

 Crush injuries frequently lead to severe disability, and have a high chance of additional complications, including infection, swelling, blood clots, phantom pain, the need for further amputation, and heart problems.
 Emotional consequences are also common, ranging from depression and anxiety to post traumatic stress disorder.

 An experienced Maine workers’ compensation attorney can help you to obtain coverage for your medical bills, including those arising due to complications, psychological trauma, ongoing permanent disability, and more.
 Even if the accident was partially your fault, you can still receive full compensation.Maine Employee Rights Group: Top Compensation for Employees with Crush Injuries

 Experiencing a crush injury while on the job is a traumatic, painful, and frightening experience.
 Those workers who suffer such severe injuries deserve the top compensation allowed under Maine’s workers’ compensation system.
 At Maine Employee Rights Group, we will zealously fight for your recovery, navigating you through the insurance process towards a complete recovery, both physically and financially.
 We operate on a contingency fee basis and offer several convenient meeting locations.
-Call us today at 1 207.874.0905 to schedule a free initial consultation.
+Call us today at 1 207.874.0905 to schedule an initial consultation.